Philip Waruinge: Professional career

 Waruinge turned professional in 1973 as a super bantamweight and had limited success.
 He fought largely in Japan.
-In 1976 Waruinge landed a shot at WBC Bantamweight titleholder Carlos Zarate.
+In 1976, Waruinge boxed against WBC Bantamweight titleholder Carlos Zarate.
 Waruinge was outclassed and was knocked out in the fourth round.
-He retired after a loss two years later having competed in 25 professional bouts.
+He retired after a loss two years later, having competed in 25 professional bouts.
 He won 14, lost 10, and drew 1.